Inflammatory Bowel Diseases

 52% of Ulcerative Colitis (UC) patients who have an active disease are included in this statistic.1 As a result, 187,000 hospitalizations per year, take place, specifically for Crohn's disease (CD) in the US.3 Current disease assessment techniques are suboptimal and do not accurately predict long term prognosis.4

-Cellvizio enables physicians to determine the optimal course of action for IBD with the knowledge of point-in-time reactions as they happen in real-time.
+Cellvizio enables you to determine the optimal course of action for IBD with the knowledge of point-in-time reactions as they happen in real-time.

 Cellvizio® Clinical Value